Migration in Nepal

 In recent years, there has been a steady pattern of migration in Nepal from the hill and mountain regions to the Terai.
 The Terai is a fertile agricultural area along the southern border of Nepal.
 The 1981 Nepalese census indicated a pronounced shift from a mountain-rural to a plains-urban society (Goldstein; Ross; Schuler).
 Authors Hrabvoszky and Miyan call this change “The Great Turnabout”.

 The population in the mountain regions of Nepal has exceeded the carrying capacity of the land.
 Therefore, people are moving to the more arable lands of the Terai.
 It is estimated that 60% of Nepal’s population is concentrated in the hill and mountain regions, while 60% of farmland is in the Terai.
 The migrants hope to make a better life for themselves by moving to the agricultural hub of the country.
 However, these migrants are having difficulty finding affordable land.

 “The Great Turnabout” is causing a great deal of tension in the Terai.
 The region is experiencing ethnic tension between the plains and hill people.
 Furthermore, deforestation in the Terai is drastically reducing the country’s timber resources, and is also increasing soil erosion and flooding (Weiner).
 Finally, political leaders in Nepal feel the hill and mountain regions represent the cultural heartland of the country and they do not want to see these areas abandoned for the Terai.

-Migrants

-Migrants are those peoples who are shifting from one place to another for something they are wishing.
-In Nepal, mainly people are migrating from undeveloped(rural) to developed(urban) areas.
-Migration maybe temporary or permanent.
-Rural population is way more less than urban population creating huge differences.
-Migrants are soul for that particular areas.
-People migrate due to pull and push factors.
+Internal Migration

+Historically, migration in Nepal followed a broad movement from the hill and mountain regions toward the fertile plains of the Tarai.
+This movement accelerated after the expansion of roads, malaria eradication in the Tarai during the 1950s and 1960s, and government resettlement programs.
+Rural-to-urban migration has become the dominant trend as agriculture has provided fewer economic opportunities and access to education, healthcare, and services has become concentrated in urban areas.

+Nepal has maintained relatively detailed migration data through national censuses since 1961.
+By the 2011 census, internal migration had increased substantially, with many Nepalese moving either permanently or temporarily in search of employment, education, security, and improved living conditions.
+Migration patterns are strongly age-selective, peaking in early adulthood.
+Men have tended to migrate mainly for work and study, while women have more commonly migrated for marriage and family-related reasons.